agritheory/beam/beam/docs/zebra_printing.md

 Generate a formatted ZPL label object.
 It takes the following arguments:

 - `width`: The width of the label in dots.
 Required.
+  - This value is typically the width of the expected label multiplied by the printer's DPI value.
 - `height`: The height of the label in dots.
 Required.
+  - This value is typically the height of the expected label multiplied by the printer's DPI value.
-- `dpi`: The DPI of the printer.
+- `dpi`: The dots-per-inch (DPI) value of the printer.
 Defaults to 203.
   - Visit the [official documentation](https://supportcommunity.zebra.com/s/article/000026166) to determine the DPI for your Zebra printer model.
 - `print_speed`: The print speed of the printer in inches per second (ips).
 Defaults to 2.
   - Slower print speeds typically yield better print quality.